jenkinsci/active-directory-plugin/README.md

 5\.
 Follow section Securing access to Active Directory servers to enable LDAPS

 Disaster recovery: In case that after all of this you cannot login anymore, you should enable the logging on the plugin to understand why it is failing.
 In case that after you enable the secured option you cannot login on the instance anymore, you might want to quickly fallback to the previous status specially on production environments.
-You can easily do this by going to $JENKINS\_HOME/config.xml and under the section \<securityRealm class="hudson.plugins.active\_directory ActiveDirectorySecurityRealm" revert the tlsConfiguration to the previous status.
+You can easily do this by going to $JENKINS\_HOME/config.xml and under the section \<securityRealm class="hudson.plugins.active.directory.ActiveDirectorySecurityRealm" revert the tlsConfiguration to the previous status.
 A restart is needed.

     <tlsConfiguration>TRUST_ALL_CERTIFICATES</tlsConfiguration>